 Segmentation in digital marketing is a different ball game altogether.
 Humongous amounts of data is generated every minute by internet users.
 Thus, the research needs to be more vigorous in order to segment audience carefully.
 The future lies in personalised digital marketing, which is only possible with in-depth knowledge of segmentation in marketing, especially in digital.
 This research ability, psychological analysis, technological capabilities cannot be built overnight, but there isn’t anything that can’t be learnt with dedication and perseverance.

 Moreover, edtech platforms have saved the day for students who dream of being marketing wizards.
-UpGrad programs like executive program in strategic digital marketing offer a chance to acquire detailed knowledge and hands-on experience of pragmatic marketing tools and tactics from leading experts in the industry.
+UpGrad programs like PG Certification in Digital Marketing & Communication offer a chance to acquire detailed knowledge and hands-on experience of pragmatic marketing tools and tactics from leading experts in the industry.